rmauger/mORS/README.md

   * TODO: #13 set up toggle for repealed/renumbered sections
   * TODO: #15 reorganize code in background & popup.js
   * TODO: #14 run promises in background.js from popup.js (or use messages to simplify)
-  * TODO: #16 fix search for TOC heading (or at least speed it up so it breaks quicker)